fengalin/gstation-edit/README.md

 # Not supported yet
-- The following items in the program list's contextual menu: export and import a program, copy / paste, rename.
+- The following items in the program list's context menu: export and import a program, copy / paste, rename.
-- Scale widgets will not get to their full range.
 - Scale widgets display raw values.
 Actual units should be displayed instead (such as dB, ms, etc.)
+- Scale widgets will not get to their full range.
 - Factory banks are selectable from the J-Station, but will not be reflected in the UI.
 - Only firmware 2.0 is supported.
-If someone uses firmware 1.0, please contact me and we could have GStation-Edit compatible with both firmware.
+If someone uses firmware 1.0, please contact me and we could have GStation-Edit compatible with both firmwares.

 # How to run GStation-Edit